UR Chicago: Faith Based Job Readiness Program

 - Partnering - Churches, non-profits, organizations, and businesses

 - Highlighting - Gifts and talents of program Participants

 - Mentorship - Create, promote, and encourage deep bilateral mentorship relationships

 We see value in the resiliency of those growing up in an urban context and work to build on that asset.

-With the generosity of Willow Creek North Shore, and invaluable support from Good News Partners, Park Community Church, and The Vineyard Church in Evanston this initiative was launched under the leadership of Director Kevin Taylor.
+With the generosity of Willow Creek North Shore, and invaluable support from Good News Partners, Park Community Church, The Vineyard Church in Evanston, and C24/7 Father's Arms Ministries, this initiative was launched under the leadership of Director Kevin Taylor.
 Kevin worked a number of years as an entrepreneur, has experience in business development, and networking, but his true passion is urban ministry.
 Born and raised in Chicago’s Cabrini Green neighborhood, Christian mentors and Kevin’s faith helped him overcome overwhelming obstacles.
 In return helping those who come from similar circumstances became his lifelong desire.